-This simple foundational Iced Golden Milk Latte takes a traditional turmeric tea recipe — the ayurvedic classic beverage made with turmeric, ginger, coconut, black pepper, and other spices — and makes it perfect for warm weather shaken with ice.
-Warming, yet cool and refreshing.
+- It’s a chill take on a warm classic.
+This simple foundational Iced Golden Milk Latte takes a traditional turmeric tea recipe and makes it perfect for warm weather shaken with ice.

 Ready for the super simple iced turmeric latte recipe you’ll enjoy again and again?
 Let’s do it!

-What is a turmeric tea, or golden milk?
-What are its health benefits?
+❓ What is a turmeric tea, or golden milk?

 Turmeric tea, sometimes referred to as golden milk, is a common ayurvedic drink containing ground turmeric.
 It’s combination of turmeric and other spices like black pepper, coconut, cardamom, cinnamon, ginger, and nutmeg is said to have calming, anti-inflammatory healing properties.

 This ancient drink originated in India and simple variations have been used in ayurvedic medicine for centuries.
 But it was only recently that the turmeric tea became trendy in Western culture and took the wellness industry by storm; now you’d be hard-pressed not to find golden milk in hip coffee and juice bars.

 🟡 Spices in golden milk